-For help contact ehlicensing@west-norfolk.gov.uk Telephone: 01553 616200
+For help contact

+Telephone: 01553 616200

-required information
+- required information

 Section 1 of 19

-You can save the form at any t ime and resume it later.
+You can save the form at any ti me and resume it later.
 You do not need to be logged in when you resume.

 System reference Not Currently In Use This is the unique reference for this application generated by the system.

-Your reference JO/ Downham Market You can put what you want here to help you track applications if you make lots of them.
+Your reference SL/PLApp/VP/4LRKL You can put what you want here to help you track applications if you make lots of them.
 It is passed to the authority.

-Are you an agent acting on be half of the applicant?
-Put "no" if you are applying on your own behalf or on behalf of a business you own or work for.
+Are you an agent acting on bel , , Put "no" if you are applying on your own behalf or on behalf of a business you own or work for.

+, .T

-Applicant Details
+Applicant Details 9 15.40

-First name JD
+First name Vilma

-Family name Wetherspoon plc
+Family name PIETERYTE

-E-mail jodell@jdwetherspoon.co.uk
+E-mail tony@smartlicensing.co.uk

-Main telephone number 01923 477902 Include country code.
+Main telephone number Include country code.

 Other telephone number

-☐ Indicate here if you wou lld prefer not to be contacted by telephone
+☐ Indicate here if the appli cant would prefer not to be contacted by telep phone

-Are you:
+Is the applicant:

-Applying as a business of Applying as an individual or organisation, including as a sole trader al A sole trader is a business owned by one person without any special legal structure.
-Applying as an individual means you are applying so you can be employed, or for some other personal reason, such as following a hobby.
+Applying as a business of Applying as an individual or organisation, including as a sole trader A sole trader is a business owned by one person without any special legal structure.
+Applying as an individual means the applicant is applying so the applicant can be employed, or for some other personal reason, such as following a hobby.

-Applicant Business

-Is your business registered in the UK with Companies House?

-Registration number 1709784

-Business name JD Wetherspoon plc If your business is registered, use its registered name.

-VAT number - 396331433 Put "none" if you are not registered for VAT.

-Legal status Public Limited Company